An artist took $84,000 in cash from a museum and handed in blank canvases titled "Take the Money and Run." He's been ordered to return some of it

 When Haaning first pulled the stunt, Andersson said he laughed.
 "Jens is known for his conceptual and activistic art with a humoristic touch.
 And he gave us that – but also a bit of a wake up call as everyone now wonders where did the money go," he told CBS News in 2021.

-According to Haaning's press release at the time, "the idea behind [it] was to show how salaries can be used to measure the value of work and to show national differences within the European Union."
+According to a news release from Haaning at the time, "the idea behind [it] was to show how salaries can be used to measure the value of work and to show national differences within the European Union."
 By changing the title of the work to "Take the Money and Run" Haaning "questions artists' rights and their working conditions in order to establish more equitable norms within the art industry."

-CBS News has reached out to the museum and Haaning for further comment and is awaiting response.
+In a statement in regards to the court ruling, Andersson said: "We now have a judgment, and we will carefully examine it.
+There is a four-week period for appeal for both parties, and as long as the case can still be appealed, we have no further comments."

-The stunt is reminiscent of Banksy, the anonymous artist who often leaves spray painted artwork in public places, without leaving any other trace of his presence.
-In 2018, one of the artists paintings – an image of a girl reaching for a heart-shapped balloon – sold for $1.4 million at auction – and immediately self-shredded in front of auction-goers the moment it was sold.
+The stunt is reminiscent of Banksy, the anonymous artist who often leaves spray-painted artwork in public places, without leaving any other trace of his presence.
+In 2018, one of the artist's paintings – an image of a girl reaching for a heart-shaped balloon – sold for $1.4 million at auction – and immediately self-shredded in front of auction-goers the moment it was sold.

 for more features.